daormar/debasher/doc/design_doc_resident.md

 (looking for a checkpoint, restoring it or not, how much of the log to replay) is resolved by the process itself, exactly as on any startup.

-**Resetting checkpoints as an external operation, not yet built**: to force a clean start, it should be enough to delete (or move) the node's checkpoint folder before launching it; no flag or special logic needed inside either the process or the supervisor to distinguish the case.
-A simple auxiliary script (deleting checkpoints for every node of the topology) would cover restarting the whole system from scratch; noted here as a real gap, not yet written (see Future work).
+**A clean start is an external operation**: it is enough to take away what a node finds at startup, with no flag or special logic inside either the process or the `Supervisor` to tell the case apart.
+That is more than the checkpoints: with no checkpoint, a node replays the whole of its input log, and ends in the state it had. `debasher_reset_resident` does it for the whole program (see "`debasher_reset_resident`: a clean start").

 ## Chandy-Lamport barrier propagation